KateMajzel/recruitment_questions/java.md

 - Reverse array recursive, iterative, stream.

 ## Core
-- How can we construct a new object in Java (i.e. new operator, cloning, deserialization, reflection -> Class.forName())f
+### - How can we construct a new object in Java (i.e. new operator, cloning, deserialization, reflection -> Class.forName())f
-- what primitive types do you know?
+### - what primitive types do you know?
 What is the size of each?
-- Describe what is the meaning of following keywords: protected,  private, public, no keyword.
+## - Describe what is the meaning of following keywords: protected, private, public, no keyword.
-- What is the difference between override and overload + static and runtime polymorphism.
+### - What is the difference between override and overload + static and runtime polymorphism.
-- How can you prevent class from being subclassed?
+### - How can you prevent class from being subclassed?
-- Transient keyword, what is it used for
+#### - Transient keyword, what is it used for
-- How to make an object immutable?
+### - How to make an object immutable?
-- What do we gain from class immutability?
+### - What do we gain from class immutability?
-- What is defensive copying?
+### - What is defensive copying?
 - Hard, soft, weak, phantom references.
 What are differences?
 How to make a cache from weak references?
 What can be used instead of finalize method?
-- How to make a memory leak in Java?
+### - How to make a memory leak in Java?
 How to analyze memory leaks in Java?
 What tools you can use?
 - What is new in JDK7/8/9/10...?
-- Checked vs unchecked exceptions.
+# - Checked vs unchecked exceptions.
 Can we catch Error?
-How to make a good API?
 - Exceptions translation
 - Overloading vs overriding vs hiding
-- Rules of overloading
+### - Rules of overloading
 - Can static method be overloaded?
 What is hiding?
 What will happen if extending class will define the non-static method with the same name?
-- Difference between object and primitive?
+## - Difference between object and primitive?
-- How to observe polymorphism in Java?
+### - How to observe polymorphism in Java?
 Provide an example
-- Can interface have methods implemented?
+## - Can interface have methods implemented?
-- Can interface have private methods?
+#### - Can interface have private methods?
-- final, finalize, finally
+# - final, finalize, finally
-- When finally is not going to be executed?
+# - When finally is not going to be executed?
 - Will finally be executed when we override SecurityManager behavior?
-- Boxing, Unboxing, Autoboxing - performance implications
+## - Boxing, Unboxing, Autoboxing - performance implications
-- What is try-with-resources in Java7?
+## - What is try-with-resources in Java7?
-- What does it mean that a stream from Java8 is lazy?
+## - What does it mean that a stream from Java8 is lazy?
-- What are terminal vs non-terminal operations in streams?
+## - What are terminal vs non-terminal operations in streams?
 What are types returned from such operations?
-- For loop performance vs Stream performance for 100 items.
+## - For loop performance vs Stream performance for 100 items.
 - How to analyze the app performance?
 What tools you can use?
 - What good pratices for benchmarking in Java do you know?
 - Clone in Java (Cloneable interface, clone() method).
 How to implement a clone mechanism properly?
 Shall we use that at all?
 - How to serialize object in Java?
 What is versionUID?
 - What is "transient" keyword?
 - Can Java return a covariant type?
-- String in in Java. intern() method.
+##### - String in in Java. intern() method.
 Security of a String pool
 - Can we extend a String?
 - How many compilers are there in the JDK distribution?
-- What is immutable object pattern?
+### - What is immutable object pattern?
 Is it used in java (JDK)?
 Describe immutable types
-- What design patterns are used in JDK?
+### - What design patterns are used in JDK?
 - What methods are defined in Object class in Java?
 - There are two methods with same name - one takes the argument of Object, another one of String.
 Which one will be invoked if we pass null and why?
-- Is it a good practice to use "Optional" as a method argument?
+### - Is it a good practice to use "Optional" as a method argument?
 How about serialization?
-- What do you think about returning a Stream from a method?
+### - What do you think about returning a Stream from a method?
 - There is set of users.
 Each user contains set of languages he speaks.
 How to get all languages spoken by all users? (stream with flatmap and distincts)
 - Fields in lambdas are effective final.
 How we can bypass that to i.e. increment a value inside (use objects like i.e. AtomicInteger to increment)
 - What is a classloader?
 What is a hierarchy of classloaders?
 - How to create an annotation?
 - Is it possible to have a final constructor and why?
-- Do we need to override hashcode if we override equals?
+# - Do we need to override hashcode if we override equals?
 - What is a ThreadLocal?
 Where can it be helpful?
 - What is a difference between Inner and nested class?
-- When we need a private constructor?
+#### - When we need a private constructor?
 - How can we make a XOR in Java?
 - How can we create a copy constructor?
 - What is a Dynamic Binding?
 - Explain when default methods in interfaces can be handy.

 ## Generics
-- What is "type erasure"?
+### - What is "type erasure"?
 Why it was introduced?
 What version of Java introduced generics?
 - PECS - when to use super, extends.
 What limitations they have? (i.e. putting/getting from collections, cast required etc.)
 - invariance vs covariance vs contravariance
 - Are arrays covariant?